Alert

 Refer to Policy 04-02, Part II, Application 1 - General.

-In certain situations, when a worker possesses a fitness-for-work level but the date-of-accident employer is unable to offer appropriate modified duties, the decision maker evaluates the worker's fitness level and readiness to engage in re-employment services.
+In certain situations, when a worker possesses a fitness-for-work level but the date-of-accident employer is unable to offer appropriate modified work, the decision maker evaluates the worker's fitness level and readiness to engage in re-employment services.

-• the worker is still in treatment, but their fitness level is not expected to improve for 8 to 12 weeks, or
+A worker is ready to participate in re-employment services when treatment is completed, the worker is still in treatment, but their fitness level is not expected to improve for 8 to 12 weeks, or the worker has reached the best level of function expected (a medical plateau) and no further improvement is expected.

 Re-employment (VR) benefits are payable when: